-We also have a project underway to develop the design and construction of infrastructure and processes for connecting new production to the RESP (Public Service Electricity Grid) resulting from the solar auctions held in 2019 and 2020 and for the connection to the RNT of new photovoltaic power plants under an agreement, the latter totalling 35 GVA of reserved connection power contracted in 2021 with REN.
+We also have a project underway to develop the design and construction of infrastructure and processes for connecting new production to the RESP (Public Service Electricity Grid) resulting from the solar auctions held in 2019 and 2020 and for the connection to the RNT of new photovoltaic power plants under an agreement, the latter totalling 3.5 GVA of reserved connection power contracted in 2021 with REN.

-At the end of 2O2I, the national electricity transmission network (RNT) consisted of 9,348 km, which corresponded to an increase of 3.5% compared to 2O2O.
-Average import capacity was 3,751 MW (+26%) and exports (+2%), when compared to 2O2O values, which are positive factors so as to allow increasing incorporation of RES into the RNT.
+At the end of 2021, the national electricity transmission network (RNT) consisted of 9,348 km, which corresponded to an increase of 3.5% compared to 2020.
+Average import capacity was 3,751 MW (+26%) and exports (+2%), when compared to 2020 values, which are positive factors so as to allow increasing incorporation of RES into the RNT.

-In the gas sector, and recognizing the role of renewable gases in a carbon neutral economy, we are furthering the study of the technical limits of the infrastructure, identifying the necessary investment, as well as the potential consequences for the operation and maintenance of the infrastructure and the impacts for different users arising from the incorporation of of electricity production, by source, the SEN emission factor and the rate of use of combined cycle plants and the respective consumption of natural gas for the production of electricity.
+In the gas sector, and recognizing the role of renewable gases in a carbon neutral economy, we are furthering the study of the technical limits of the infrastructure, identifying the necessary investment, as well as the potential consequences for the operation and maintenance of the infrastructure and the impacts for different users arising from the incorporation of green hydrogen.
+Investment needs in transmission and distribution networks, as well as in underground storage, are identified in the respective development and investment plans.
+We are also collaborating on a number of international and national projects aimed at reducing methane emissions to achieve the gradual decarbonization of the gas infrastructure and, as such, its continued use on a sustainable basis in the national energy system.